 Examples: Jolly Rancher, Jawbreakers, and lollipops

 So, what can you do?
 If you don't want to be "that" neighbor who hands out apples and pencils to trick-or-treaters, the best thing to do for your teeth and those of neighborhood kids is to distribute candy that will melt away and dissolve in a short period of time.
-Also, instead of making Halloween candy a snack between meals, it would be better for parents to allow their children have it for dessert.
+Also, allow your children to have Halloween candy for dessert rather than as a snack between meals.
 According to Dr. Berger, “The best time to eat candy is after a meal because the mouth's saliva is already working to move food out of the mouth.
 And, insist on your children brushing their teeth directly after eating candy, especially before bed.
 It's important for sugars to be quickly washed away, so the bacteria that feed off them have less time to cause damage."